YishuaiGeng/ysgeng.github.io/_pages/about.md

 # 👀 About Me

-My name is Yishuai Geng (耿宜帅), born on December 19, 1999.
+My name is Yishuai Geng (耿宜帅).
 I am currently a Ph.D. student in the College of Computer Science and Technology at Southeast University, under the supervision of Professor [Guohui Xiao](https://www.ghxiao.org/) （肖国辉）.

 My research focuses on **Knowledge Representation & Reasoning**, with a spotlight on the following key areas: